april/epub-styles/README.md

 🛑 means that it either won't work, or, for rando software, that might not work

 1. Avatars don't show with transparent backgrounds on black-and-white hardware Kindles
-2. Doesn't support color backgrounds
+2. Doesn't support background colors when in dark mode